ryfz081/amads/docs/developer_notes/contributing.rst

 6. Open a pull request from your fork to our main branch

-7. Before you push, there might be new changes in the repo to integrate.
+7. **Before you push**, there might be new changes in the repo to integrate.
 To merge the changes::

     git fetch origin
-    git checkout feature-name  # does nothing if it's your branch already git merge origin/main
+    git checkout feature-name  # does nothing if it's your branch already git merge origin/feature-name

 8  If there are conflicts, edit/fix the files with conflicts and::